The Best Pool Tools for DIY…

 Today you’re going to learn about swimming pool tools.

 In Arizona, another HOT summer has started and it’s time to replace worn and broken swimming pool tools.

-Brushes, skimmers, and vacuum attachments don’t last, especially in the 120-degree heat.
+Brushes, skimmers, and vacuum attachments don’t last, especially in the 120-degree heat with penetrating UV rays beating down on them.

 Tools can dry-rot, wear-out and crack, leaving your pool unprotected because you’re unable to take care of regular maintenance.

 Pool tools generally will last me 2 years if I’m lucky, or one year if I throw it on the ground because the plastic clip breaks that hold it in places…ugh!

 As a DIY pool owner, I don’t invest in the high-quality expensive tools that cost